zrecore/fmto/README.md

 This will start the test server at http://localhost:3000

-Next, run the tests once, or watch for changes to re-run tests:
+Next, open a new terminal and run the tests once, or watch for changes to re-run tests:

 ```
 # Run once